My Spouse/Partner Was Diagnosed With Cancer:

 3 Things To Remember

-Marriage is a beautiful thing.
-There is something precious about wholly promising your life to someone else and having them do the same.
-Marriage can also be challenging at times, especially when outside stress knocks at your door.
+This commitment can also be challenging at times, especially when outside stress knocks at your door.
 Sometimes, that stress is a cancer diagnosis.
-So, how do you combat that?
+So, how do you manage that?

 1. Your experiences of the illness are going to be different.